Signed in as:

-A few years later, in 2006, we tackled the back and right side of the Library property.
+In 2006, we tackled the back and right side of the Library property.
 We installed a lattice fence to separate the view of the garden from the open parking lot, placed a gazebo for sitting and programs, and created a lovely side garden, giving preference to native plants.
 Benches have been installed in the front, and the side, and are regularly used by passers-by and library patrons.
-Major pruning of trees was also completed.
+The group also coordinated major tree pruning.

-In 2013 the Free Library utilities department removed the HVAC (heating, ventilation and air conditioning) equipment visible from the Library lobby, which allowed the planting of a viewing garden.
+In 2013 the Free Library utilities department removed the HVAC (heating, ventilation and air conditioning) equipment visible from the Library lobby, which allowed us to plant a viewing garden.
 Denis Lucey, garden designer, helped plan and plant that garden, which was completed during the summer months.

 Copyright © 2020 Chestnut Hill Library Friends - All Rights Reserved.